johnbamberg/johnbamberg.github.io/publications.md

 ## Submitted

+- New 2-closed groups that are not automorphism groups of digraphs,
+with Michael Giudici and Jacob Smith.
+- Spreading primitive groups of diagonal type do not exist,
+with Saul D. Freedman and Michael Giudici.
 - Codes and designs in Johnson graphs from symplectic actions on quadratic forms,
 with Alice Devillers, Mark Ioppolo, Cheryl E. Praeger.
 - On Bruen chains, with Jesse Lansdown and Geertrui Van de Voorde.